Every integration has a manifest file to specify basic information about an integration. This file is stored as

 Dependencies are other Home Assistant integrations that you want Home Assistant to set up successfully prior to the integration being loaded.
 This can be necessary in case you want to offer functionality from that other integration, like using webhooks or an MQTT connection.

-This option is used to specify optional dependencies that might be used.
+This option is used to specify dependencies that might be used by the integration but aren't essential.
 When

 GitHub usernames or team names of people that are responsible for this integration.
 You should add at least your GitHub username here, as well as anyone who helped you to write code that is being included.